 In the market these days, it seems what goes up must come down — and then go up and then down again.

 Does all this recent volatility worry you?
-Us, too.
-It’s inevitable.
-Apparently, it’s how we’re wired.
-But a better understanding of that wiring can give us a clear decision-making framework to help us know if and when to get out of the market.
+A better understanding of that wiring can give us a clear decision-making framework to help us know if and when to get out of the market.
 Click the link or the image below to view our brief video